 Books are at the heart of a classical, liberal arts education.
 At True North, last year we started the tradition for students to develop a personal library of books that they mark in, keep, and return to during their time at True North, and treasure for years to come.
 We call these books "Classics to Keep."
 Your child's class will utilize these classics during the upcoming school year.
 Parents and students are strongly encouraged to purchase these books for their own personal collections, so that they can mark them and keep them, allowing students to develop their own impressive personal library of classics over the course of their academic career with True North.
-For families who do not purchase the texts, students will be given access to a copy of these books as part of their curriculum.
-Students should not mark these books provided by True North, and will be asked to return the books in good condition once their class has finished working with the book.

-Furthermore, students will be issued additional books in some of their classes, which remain the property of the school.
+Students will be issued additional books in some of their classes, which remain the property of the school.
 Textbooks include either the physical copy of the book itself, or the digital version.
 Any lost, stolen, or damaged books are the sole responsibility of the student whom the book has been checked out to.
 If something occurs to this property, the incident must be reported immediately.
 Students not returning books or returning severely damaged books will be required to make payment for the replacement or repair costs to the school.